 New details emerge in fatal hit-and-run in Kremmling

-A 45-year-old suspect named Juan Carlos Flores is currently in custody on charges of vehicular homicide, after he allegedly struck and killed 19-year-old Kremmling resident Juan Pablo Santillanon the morning of May 29 outside of…
+A 45-year-old suspect named Juan Carlos Flores Flores is currently in custody on charges of vehicular homicide, after he allegedly struck and killed 19-year-old Kremmling resident Juan Pablo Santillan the morning of May 29 outside…